AliceWonderMiscreations/PluggableUnplugged/README.md

 reduces the nonce to only 80 bits.

 A nonce for a particular action only changes every twelve hours and is still valid for twelve hours after it has changed.
-That violated the very definition of use once then invalid.
+That violates the very definition of use once then invalid.

 I was not able to completely fix their CSRF nonce infrastructure without